 One might expect that so much heat transfer to the water droplets would result in significant evaporation, a pressure increasing mechanism, thereby producing negative feedback and preventing the pressure from falling.
 Evidently the thermal mass of the scattered water is large enough that the water temperature does not (on average) need to exceed the boiling point in order to cool the burned gases.
-In fact, the amount of energy needed to cool a unit mass of burned gas (in this case, steam) from the CJ temperature of $\sim$ 3500 K to ambient temperature is less than four times the energy needed to boil the same mass of water.
+In fact, the amount of energy needed to cool a unit mass of burned gas (in this case, steam) from the CJ temperature of $\sim 3500$ K to ambient temperature is less than four times the energy needed to boil the same mass of water.
 Thus if the mass of the dispersed droplets is more than four times the mass of the gas layer, evaporation need not occur at all.

-While Fig. 9 shows similar peak detonation pressures for several water heights, the peak pressure above the water does in fact decrease slightly with water depth.
-This is shown in Fig. 10, where peak pressures (recorded before detonation reflection) are plotted against water height.
+The peak pressure above the water also exhibited a slight decrease with water depth; this is shown in Fig. 10, where peak pressures (recorded before detonation reflection) are plotted against water height.
 About a 13% decrease is observed at the highest water depths, and is likely caused by friction and heat transfer to the water surface and pipe walls.
+Since the gas layer's ratio of surface area to volume increases with water depth, these effects become more important at higher water depths.